 Yes.
 While no community can fully anticipate every possible emergency, planning helps ensure the University is ready to respond in the event of a crisis.
 This website is one of many resources for preparing the campus community to take appropriate actions during emergency situations.

-Memorial University has Emergency Management Plans for the St. John’s and Grenfell Campus’s.
-Plans are under development for the Marine Institute and Harlow.
-These plans are based on Public Safety Canada’s Emergency Management Framework, incorporating all-hazards and the four pillars of emergency management.
+Memorial University has Emergency Management Plans for the St. John’s, Grenfell, Marine Institute and Harlow campuses.
+These plans are based on Public Safety Canada’s Emergency Management Framework, incorporating all hazards and the four pillars of emergency management.
 The pillars cover preparing for emergencies, preventing/mitigating against emergencies, responding to emergencies and recovering from emergencies.
 The range of hazards can include floods to IM/IT equipment failures to responding to violent behavior on campus.

 The safety of our campus community (students, faculty, staff, and visitors) is our number one priority.
 However, one must understand that each of us must be prepared and take responsibility for our own safety.
 Here are some things you can do to be prepared in the event of an emergency or disaster:

 - Self-educate with respect to all-hazards emergency planning on campus.
 This includes being knowledgeable of procedures and protocols and knowing how to react appropriately (e.g. knowing when to evacuate or not to evacuate a building);

 - Become self-prepared, identifying all mitigation strategies for protection when and wherever possible (e.g. knowing the location of the nearest Blue Phone);